adobe-type-tools/opentype-spec-drafts/newfeatvar_spec.md

 of one or more feature tables also need to change in certain regions of the font's design space.
-When a given feature index is listed in both a FeatureVariationRecord subtable and a LookupVariationRecord subtable, the featureParams are taken from the former and the set of lookups is taken from the latter.==
+When a given feature index is listed in both a FeatureVariationRecord subtable and a LookupVariationRecord subtable, the featureParams should be taken from the former and the set of lookups should be taken from the latter (or from both if the ADD\_DEFAULT\_LOOKUPS flag is set).==

-==Because LookupVariationRecords specify the set of lookups for the default instance, it is strongly recommended that that set match the list of lookups in the Feature table of the Feature index it corresponds to.==
+==NOTE: Because LookupVariationRecords specify the set of lookups for the default instance, it is strongly recommended that the set of lookups specified for a given Feature index using that mechanism match the list of lookups in the Feature table of the index that it corresponds to.==

 ## Explanation of FeatureVariations table processing